archion/videopop/README.md

 videopop
 ========
 Popup online video out of the website.
-Should be able to support all website.
+I will work hard to make it support all sites.

+currently known unsupported website
+- youtube html player
+- acfun external player
+- ...

 Only tested in chrome

 ## Setup
-There is two way to use this script, and the second one is recommended.
+There is two way to use this script.
+Since bookmarklet will affected by CSP,so the second one is recommended.
 ### as bookmarklet
 Just add
 ```